Bachelor of Global Media and Communication

 It will equip you with the necessary skills for a career in the media and communications industry and takes advantage of the specialisations each university offers.

 The course prepares graduates to work in the media industries nationally and internationally.
 It focuses on providing a critical understanding of global media, practical industry skills, cultural contexts and professional communication, and fosters a creative and critical global mindset.
 The choice of units will help you navigate complexity and diversity in a rapidly changing work environment.
-Specialisations are available in either Media and Journalism or Screen, Media and Cultural Studies providing relevant industry skills and a comprehensive transdisciplinary understanding of media production, consumption and representation.
+Specialisations are available in either Media and Journalism or Screen, Media and Culture providing relevant industry skills and a comprehensive interdisciplinary understanding of media production, consumption and representation.

 Australian Qualifications Framework (AQF) level